vrpolak/q10sk/reference/specification.md

 <code>Qxyz = Q(xz)(yz)</code>

+Similarly to K, these rules can be applied as soon as possible, without worrying about execution getting stuck.
+The result of Q rule is not simpler as a tree, but it moves Q closer to the root.

+Eager application of every rule except the S rule is called half lazy evaluation in this document.
+It will be used in the reference interpreter, but of course other interpreters may chose other evaluations, as long as they do not get stuck on programs which are halting in lazy evaluation.

-The special meaning applies to the whole tree (as opposed to subree) causing the following side-effects:
+The special meaning of 0, 1 and Q applies to the whole tree (as opposed to subree) causing the following side-effects:
 If the tree has form "0x", bit zero is written to output and execution continues with tree "x".
 If the tree has form "1x", bit one is written to output and execution continues with tree "x".
 If the tree has form "Qxy", a bit is read from input,